Event camera: Retinomorphic sensors

 Unlike other event sensors (typically a photodiode and some other circuit elements), these sensors produce the signal inherently.
 They can hence be considered a single device that produces the same result as a small circuit in other event cameras.
 Retinomorphic sensors have to-date only been studied in a research environment.

 Algorithms

 Image reconstruction

-Image reconstruction from events has the potential to create images and video with high dynamic range, high temporal resolution and reduced motion blur.
+Image reconstruction from events has the potential to create images and video with high dynamic range, high temporal resolution, and reduced motion blur.
 Image reconstruction can be achieved using temporal smoothing, e.g. high-pass or complementary filter.
 Alternative methods include optimization and gradient estimation followed by Poisson integration.
+It has been also shown that the image of a static scene can also be recovered from noise events only by analyzing their correlation with scene brightness.

 Spatial convolutions

 The concept of spatial event-driven convolution was postulated in 1999 (before the DVS), but later generalized during EU project CAVIAR (during which the DVS was invented) by projecting event-by-event an arbitrary convolution kernel around the event coordinate in an array of integrate-and-fire pixels.
 Extension to multi-kernel event-driven convolutions allows for event-driven deep convolutional neural networks.